msrasys/nnscaler/docs/parallel_module.md

 We call it a merged checkpoint.
 The merged checkpoint can be loaded by original module directly.
 So you can easily share the checkpoint with the original module.

+On the other hand, a lot of weights/state in the module and the optimizer will be the same in the ranks in parallel training.
+So we can save a lot of space by deduping the state dicts before saving them to the disk.

-We provide two functions to help you save/load the merged checkpoint for the parallel module.
+We provide two functions to help you save/load the merged checkpoint for the parallel module, and two other functions to help you save/load the deduped state dicts for the parallel module.

 #### `merge_state_dicts`
 ```python